litmuschaos/v1-litmus-docs/docs/openebs-nfs-kill-chaos.md

 - Check whether the OpenEBS NFS pod is resilient to the container kill, once the experiment (job) is completed.
 The ChaosResult resource naming convention is: `<ChaosEngine-Name>-<ChaosExperiment-Name>`.

-  `kubectl describe chaosresult nfs-kill-chaos-openebs-nfs-provisioner-kill -n <application-namespace>`
+  `kubectl describe chaosresult nfs-chaos-openebs-nfs-provisioner-kill -n <application-namespace>`

 ## Recovery